medama-io/go-useragent/README.md

 # go-useragent

-`go-useragent` is a high-performance Go library designed to parse browser, operating system, and device type information from user-agent strings with _sub-microsecond_ parsing times.
+`go-useragent` is a high-performance Go library designed to parse browser name and version, operating system, and device type information from user-agent strings with _sub-microsecond_ parsing times.

 It achieves this efficiency by using a [trie](https://en.wikipedia.org/wiki/Trie) data structure to store and rapidly look up user-agent tokens.
 Utilizing heuristic rules, the library tokenizes a list of user-agent strings into a trie during startup.
 Subsequently, during runtime, the parsing process involves a straightforward lookup operation.